 My finger hesitated over the ‘confirm’ button.
 Didn’t Michael Palin christen the island ‘Lanzagrotty’?
 Supposedly the island of sunburnt beer bellies, English fry ups, and soulless resorts?
 Is it possible to get off the beaten track in Lanzarote?
 There must be more to this island…

-But flights were SO cheap. £130 return for just Ezra and I at the end of January (I wanted to do a little one-on-one trip before he started school) and the weather was certainly going to be warmer than our home in the UK’s Peak District.
+Flights were SO cheap – £130 return for just Ezra and I at the end of January (I wanted to do a little one-on-one trip before he started school) and the weather was certainly going to be warmer than our home in the UK’s Peak District.
 Surely the entire island hasn’t completely been overrun my mass tourism?

 I was determined to find something a little different.
 Something that would suit our sense of adventure.
 So I was absolutely over the moon when Michelle, the founder of Lanzarote Retreats, offered to host Ezra and I for a couple of weeks in their luxury Eco Yurt Royale at Finca de Arrieta in return for this review.